optcond/mezotools/README.md

 # Mezo Tools

 Monorepo for the Mezo chain tools.
-The workspace is managed with `pnpm` and contains the operational dashboard, data indexer, redemption dApp, and a shared TypeScript toolkit so protocol logic stays consistent across packages.
+The workspace is managed with `pnpm` and contains the operational dashboard, the real-time RPC board, data indexer, redemption dApp, and a shared TypeScript toolkit so protocol logic stays consistent across packages.

 ## Getting Started